Wartburg student media earns Iowa College Media Association awards

-WAVERLY — Thirty-seven Wartburg College students and recent graduates were recognized for their work with student media at the annual Iowa College Media Association awards during a virtual ceremony on Thursday, Feb.
+Thirty-seven Wartburg College students and recent graduates were recognized for their work with student media at the annual Iowa College Media Association awards during a virtual ceremony Thursday, Feb.
 18.

-Silvia Oakland, of Hawkeye, who earned a first-place finish in Best Feature Story, Best Page 1 Design and Best Use of Social Media in the news media division.
-She also earned third-place honors for Best Social Justice Coverage in the media division and Best Feature Package in the radio division.
-She earned an honorable mention in Best News Photograph, Best Interactive Content and Best Staff Editorial in the news division and Best News Programming in the television division.

-Annika Wall, of Jesup, who earned first place in the news division for Best Sports Story, Best Page 1 Design, Best Graphic/Illustration, Best Print Design and Best Use of Social Media, and second place for Best Magazine/Special Section Cover and Best Print Design.
-She also earned third place in Best Sports Photograph, Best Multimedia Slideshow (for her work on a capstone documentary), Best Social Justice Coverage and Best Interactive Content in the news division.
-In the radio division, she also earned first place for Best News Programming, Best Long-form Package and Best Feature Package.
-Wall also earned both second place and an honorable mention in Best Sports Broadcast.
-For her work in television, Wall earned second place in Best News Programming and Best Sportscasting and third place in Best News, Public Affairs, or Sports Storytelling.
-Wall earned an honorable mention for Best Investigative News Story and Best Staff Editorial in the news division; Best Feature Package in radio; and Best Newscast and Best Sportscasting in television.

-Matthew Ohl, of Independence, who earned first place for Best Multimedia Slide Show and Best Short Documentary for his work on the capstone documentary "Beyond the Battlefield."
-He also earned second place in Best Promo, Commercial, PSA and third place in Best Short Film.
+Hannah Calease Fox, of Waverly, who earned first place for Best Multimedia Slide Show and Best Short Documentary for her work on the capstone documentary “Beyond the Battlefield.”

-Anjela Waterman, of Elgin, who earned first place in Best Promo and Best Show (Entertainment) in the radio division.
+Emily McCalla, of Waverly, who earned third place for Best Multimedia Slide Show for her work on the capstone documentary “Sowing Seeds: The Hilda Fedeler Story.”

-Henry Hahn, of Lamont, who earned third place in Best Promo and third place in Best PSA in the radio division.

 Wartburg student media took home a total of 64 awards.
 The Trumpet, the college’s student-run newspaper, was named the News Media Organization of the Year for the second year in a row.
 KWAR was named the Radio Station of the Year.